The BTEC Apprenticeship in Craft Cuisine

 4 - Note to Employers and to Head Chefs

-If your company is not itself an approved learning provider but you wish to run the Apprenticeship in-house then you will need to contact an approved provider offering hospitality and catering qualifications in your vicinity; to establish whether there is a suitable learning provider in your vicinity please contact Scott Antony at the AAA Office - contact details are given at the foot of these notes.
+If your company is not itself an approved learning provider but you wish to run the Apprenticeship in-house then you will need to contact an approved provider offering hospitality and catering qualifications in your vicinity; to establish whether there is a suitable learning provider in your vicinity please contact Jill Matthews at the British Food Trust - contact details are given at the foot of these notes.

 5 - Note to Learning Providers